The Nutrition Clinic at Overlake Medical Center helps patients lead healthier lives through the food choices they make.

 Fees charged by Overlake’s Outpatient Nutrition Services are comparable to those of other hospital nutrition clinics in the area.
 When referred by a physician, many insurance policies cover nutrition counseling provided by a registered dietitian.

-Overlake Medical Clinics Metabolic and Bariatric Surgery center is dedicated to curing morbid obesity through advanced surgery as part of a comprehensive program.
+Overlake Clinics - Metabolic & Bariatrics center is dedicated to curing obesity through advanced surgery as part of a comprehensive program.
 Obesity is the second leading cause of preventable death in the United States (after smoking).
-However, less than 5 percent of people with severe obesity (80-100 pounds or more overweight) are able to lose this weight with exercise and dieting.
+However, less than five percent of people with severe obesity (80 - 100 pounds or more overweight) are able to lose this weight with exercise and dieting.
 When these efforts have failed, you and your doctor should discuss weight loss (bariatric) surgery, and whether it is right for you.
-Learn more >
+Learn more.

 American Dietetic Association